wakedxy/pwsh-enum/README.md

 # Powershell Active Directory Enumeration
 Enumeration is the most important step when we want to perform a pentest or we want to audit our AD system.
 Using powershell instead of external tools will help us to avoid triggering alerts on defense systems (AV,SIEM etc).
-As we say communicate with a Dog in his language and he won't bite you (okay nobody said that but you got the idea).
+As we say communicate with a Dog in his language and he won't bite you (okay nobody said that but you've got the idea).

 So here is a list of powershell commands for enumeration in Windows Active Directory environment.